 In addition, to gain the trust of potential customers, you need to invest the resources necessary to make sure that your technology will rise to the scrutiny of a possible buyer.

 You should be fully acquainted with the sales process.
-Many entrepreneurs will think that they are busy developing their product and raising money from investors, so they don’t have time for relationship-building.
+Many entrepreneurs will think that they are busy developing their products and raising money from investors, so they don’t have time for relationship-building.

 Yet failure to ascertain relationships with potential customers is the ideal reason why most new ventures fail.